thejacobpollack/thread-pool/c++/README.md

 # Thread Pool in C++14

-The following package contains an implementation of a simple thread pool in C++14.
+The following package contains an implementation of a simple thread pool module in C++14.
 It does not capitalize on thread affinity, data locality, and other optimizations.

 Used GNU's Compiler Collection version 4.9.2 with the C++14 extension enabled.